rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 - Reworked Look & Feel

-A talk about Blackjack's vision and a tour of its features was shared at the start of July in the [Rust gamedev meetup](blackjack-talk-yt).
-Interested developers are encouraged to [check the project out on GitHub](Blackjack) and post on the Discussion boards!
+A talk about Blackjack's vision and a tour of its features was shared at the start of July in the [Rust gamedev meetup][blackjack-talk-yt].
+Interested developers are encouraged to [check the project out on GitHub][Blackjack] and post on the Discussion boards!

 [Blackjack]: https://github.com/setzer22/blackjack